divyambajaj/importJiraToGithubIssues/README.md

-# Migrate JIRA Issues to GitHub
+# Migrate JIRA Issues to GitHub Using Node.Js

 ## Export the issues from JIRA